tbdsux/furb/README.md

 # furb
 Simple Grabber and Downloader of Manga, Manhua, Manhwa

+#### NOTE:
+- **All download links generated are automatically cached or stored in a defined Database in order to avoid multiple similar files being uploaded to the file hosting site.**

 ## Frameworks Used
 - [**FastApi**](https://github.com/tiangolo/fastapi) - Main Backend Framework
 - [**TailwindCSS**](https://tailwindcss.com/) - HTML Design